 I first visited the Tucson area in April 2017 and remember being surprised that there was so much here that 3 weeks was not enough.
 Later, when I was in Sedona wondering where to spend the winter, I remembered Tucson and thought that sounded good, not only for the moderate temperatures, but for more exploration of its many attractions.
+So I returned in December, 2017 and am planning to stay until the end of March 2018.

 I really enjoyed my home at Catalina State Park!
 Here’s full info on the campgrounds there.